Copa Sudamericana

 The CONMEBOL Sudamericana is considered a merger of defunct tournaments such as the Copa CONMEBOL, Copa Mercosur and Copa Merconorte.
-The winner of the Copa Sudamericana becomes eligible to play in the Recopa Sudamericana.
-They gain entry onto the next edition of the Copa Libertadores, South America's premier club competition, and also contest the J.League Cup / Copa Sudamericana Championship.
+The winner of the Copa Sudamericana becomes eligible to play in the Recopa Sudamericana, the South American supercup.
+They gain entry to the next edition of the Copa Libertadores, South America's premier club competition, and also contest the UEFA–CONMEBOL Club Challenge, a friendly cup against the winners of the UEFA Europa League.
+Previously they also competed in the J.League Cup / Copa Sudamericana Championship against the winner of the Japanese League Cup.

-The reigning champion of the competition is Ecuadorian club Independiente del Valle, who defeated Brazilian club São Paulo in the most recent final.
+The reigning champion of the competition is Argentine club Racing, who defeated Brazilian club Cruzeiro in the most recent final.

-Argentine clubs have accumulated the most victories with nine while containing the largest number of different winning teams, with a total of seven clubs having won the title.
-The cup has been won by 17 different clubs.
-Argentine clubs Boca Juniors and Independiente as well as Brazilian club Athletico Paranaense and Ecuadorian club Independiente del Valle are the most successful clubs in the cup's history, having won the tournament twice, with Boca Juniors being the only one to achieve it back-to-back, in 2004 and 2005.
+Argentine clubs have accumulated the most victories with ten while containing the largest number of winning teams, with eight clubs.
+The cup has been won by 18 clubs.
+Argentine clubs Boca Juniors and Independiente as well as Brazilian club Athletico Paranaense and Ecuadorian clubs Independiente del Valle and LDU Quito are the most successful clubs in the competition's history, having won the tournament twice, with Boca Juniors being the only one to achieve victories back-to-back, in 2004 and 2005.